 Fiber pots available from winter to early spring.
 Seven gallon cans available from early spring to through summer.
 Check with your local store for current availability.

-Mutli-graft of July Elberta peach, Babcock peach, Fantasia nectarine, Santa Rosa plum and Blenheim apricot to extend your harvesting season.
-Five stone fruit varieties mature early through mid-summer.
+Mutli-graft to extend your harvesting season.
+Grafted with four of five possible varieties: July Elberta peach, Babcock peach, Fantasia nectarine, Santa Rosa plum and Blenheim apricot.
+Stone fruit varieties mature early through mid-summer.
 Self-fruiting tree utilizes less space to produce a larger variety of stone fruits.